-All that mental torture somehow landed me a job at a large gold processing plant in a very remote small town in another state, and from there the work odyssey continued with eight other unfulfilling jobs.
+After surviving the mental torture of studying engineering, I somehow landed a job at a large gold processing plant in a very remote small town in another faraway state.

-Would I do it all again if the Greek Gods gave me the chance?
-Hell no!
-I’m not that crazy.
+Would I do it again if the Greek Gods gave me a chance?
+Oh hell no!

-Here’s a little glimpse into my childhood.
+Here is a little glimpse into my childhood.
 As a young kid, I loved playing table tennis.
-I actually won a club championship with two other much older guys, who were my teammates.

-I was invited to try out for the state team after that but got absolutely thrashed.
-This was a pretty nerdy thing to do looking back.
+After that, I was invited to try out for the state team but got seriously thrashed.

-I also spent a humungous amount of time playing eight-ball and snooker after getting a pool table for the garage.
+I also loved playing eight-ball and snooker after getting a pool table for the garage.

-My biggest pride and joy though was definitely my bike, first off with my blue Malvern Star bike and later my cool red dragster which I built from the frame up.
-They were the wonder years.
+My biggest pride and joy were my bikes.
+First off, with my blue Malvern Star bike, which ended up getting stolen.
+Later on, my cool red dragster, which I built from the frame up.
+They were the Wonder Years!

-Fishing was another huge hobby of mine, which lasted from my teenage years up to my mid-twenties.
-In one of my posts you can even see me holding a Queen snapper.
+Fishing was a big hobby of mine, mainly from my teenage years to my mid-twenties.
+In one post, you can even see me holding a Queen snapper.